Bullying and harassment are terms used to describe behaviour which the recipient finds unacceptable, offensive or upsetting.

-We are committed to providing you with an inclusive and supportive environment and do not tolerate acts of violence or any language or behaviour that leaves others feeling embarrassed, harassed, bullied, abused or discriminated against.
+We are committed to providing you with an inclusive and supportive environment and do not tolerate acts of harassment that leaves others feeling embarrassed, bullied, abused or discriminated against.

 If you do see or experience unacceptable behaviour please report it to one of the following members of staff:

-Please contact the University’s Wellbeing Service for emotional support on 020 8392 3204
+you can also contact the University’s Wellbeing Service for support on 020 8392 3204